JUMP TO SECTION

 If you find that there’s a product ID mismatch, open a case with Walmart Support to have the issue corrected.

-Related to the tip above, avoid purchasing aftermarket codes or those that aren’t officially issued by GS1.
+Related to the tip above, avoid purchasing aftermarket codes or those that aren’t officially issued by GS1 or a GS1 US Channel Partner, like Zentail.
 Some of your suppliers may already be GS1 members and provide you with the right UPCs.
-However, if that’s not the case, then you’ll have to go directly through GS1 yourself.
+However, if that’s not the case, then you can get your barcodes easily through Zentail.

 Alternatively, you may be eligible for a UPC exemption.
 Approval is not guaranteed but you can submit a ticket with Walmart Support, who will then send you a questionnaire asking for details like your product category, company background and reason for exemption.